 The teaching of students, per the Faculty Handbook, is central to the mission of Oregon State University.
 The ways in which instructors facilitate the learning experience of students in the classroom environment are of such significance to the student experience of learning that data collected from classroom observation is an important component of peer evaluation of instruction (Bell & Cooper, 2013).
-Given its importance as evidence of effective teaching performance, it is crucial that the PO process be objective, valid, and reliable (Kohut et al., 2007).
+Given its importance as evidence of effective teaching performance, it is crucial that the PO process be objective, valid, and reliable (Kohut, et al., 2007).
 Successful implementation of peer observation requires the adoption of a structured peer observation process and training of observers.
 The peer observation process comprises of three stages:

 Evaluating teaching is complex and doing peer observations well is a demanding, yet valuable undertaking.
 This points to the benefits of training OSU evaluation of teaching peer observers.
-CTL staff are available to provide short (20-25 minutes) sparkshops on the observation of teaching process and the best practices for giving constructive post-observation feedback ([email protected]).
+CTL staff are available to provide short (20-25 minutes) Sparkshops on the observation of the teaching process and best practices for giving constructive post-observation feedback ([email protected]).

-Situating formative collaborative PO within collegial partnerships in a department or school unit can also help to alleviate faculty members' concerns about being the subject of 'criticism' and 'evaluation' during the formal peer observation of teaching exercise (O'Keefe et al., 2009).
-For this reason, it is recommended that faculty members engage in formative PO prior to formal evaluative observation of their teaching (Newman et al., 2012).
+Situating formative collaborative PO within collegial partnerships in a department or school unit can also help to alleviate faculty members' concerns about being the subject of 'criticism' and 'evaluation' during the formal peer observation of teaching exercise (O'Keefe, et al., 2009).
+For this reason, it is recommended that faculty members engage in formative PO prior to formal evaluative observation of their teaching (Newman, et al., 2012).

 Collaborative PO encompasses a four-step cyclical process.
 The first three steps are similar to the steps of the evaluative peer observation process.
 The fourth step in the cyclical process is reflection.
 After completing a round of reciprocal observations and giving and receiving feedback, peer observation partners meet to review the experience, reflect on their learnings, takeaways, and what they did as a result of feedback to improve their teaching (Atkinson & Bolt, 2010).

 A key principle in collaborative PO is the concept of feedback as non-judgmental dialogue between "critical friends" (Bell & Cooper, 2013, p.
 62).
-This means that collaborative PO participants should not be 'critical' or 'friends' in stand-alone terms (Shortland, 2010).
+This means that collaborative PO participants should not be 'critical' or 'friends in stand-alone terms (Shortland, 2010).

 Here are a few research-informed resource guides that academic units could use to develop and sustain peer observation of teaching practices aimed at maximizing the benefits of effective and reflective teaching:

 Atkinson, J.A., & Bolt, S. (2010).
 Using teaching observations to reflect upon and improve teaching in higher education.
-Journal of the Scholarship of Teaching and Learning, 10(3), 1-19
+Journal of the Scholarship of Teaching and learning, 10(3), 1-19.

 Bell, M., & Cooper, P. (2013).
 Peer observation of teaching in university departments: A framework for implementation.
-International Journal for academic Development, 18(1), 60-73.
+International Journal for Academic Development, 18(1), 60-73.

 Bennet, S., & Barp, D. (2008).
-Peer observation--a case for doing it online.
+Peer observation-a case for doing it online.
 Teaching in Higher Education, 13(5), 559-570.

 Gosling, D. (2002).
 Models of peer observation of teaching.
 LTSN Generic Center Learning and Teaching Support Network, 1-6.

 Gosling, D. (2013).
 Collaborative peer-supported review of teaching.
 In J. Sachs & M. Parsell (eds.).
 Peer review of learning and teaching in higher education: International perspectives (pp. 13-31), Dordrecht Springer.

 Hammersley-Fletcher, L., & Orsmond, P. (2005).
-Reflecting on reflective practice within peer observation.
+Reflecting on reflective practice with peer observation.
 Studies in Higher Education, 30(2), 213-224.

 Kohut, G.F., Burnap, C., & Yon, M.G.
 (2007).
 Peer observation of teaching: Perceptions of the observer and the observed.
 College Teaching, 55(1), 19-25.

-Lane, A.K., McAlpin, J.D., Earl, B., Feola, S. Lewis, J.E.
+Lane, A.K., McAlpin, J.D., Earl, B., Feola, S., Lewis, J.E.
 (2020).
 Innovative teaching knowledge stays with users.
-Proceedings of the National Academy of Sciences of the United State of America. https://doi.org/10.1073/pnas.2012372117
+Proceedings of the National Academy of Sciences of the United States of America. https://doi.org/10/1073/pnas.2012372117.

-Newman, L.R., Roberts, D.H., & Schwartstein, R. M. (2012).
+Newman, L.R.
+Roberts, D.H., & Schwartstein, R. M. (2012).
 Harvard Medical School peer observation of teaching handbook.
 Available from www.mededportal.org/publication/9150.

-O'Keefe, M., Lecouteur, A., Miller, J., & McGowan, U. (2009).
+O'Keefe, M., Lecouter, A., Miller, J., & McGowan, U. (2009).
 The colleague development program: A multidisciplinary program observation partnerships.
 Medical Teacher, 31, 1060-1065.

 Siddiqui, Z.S., Jonas-Dwyer, D., & Carr, S.E.
 (2007).
 Twelve tips for peer observation of teaching.
 Medical Teacher, 29, 297-300.

 Sullivan, P.B., Buckle, A., Nicky, G., & Atkinson, S.H.
-(2012).
+(2010).
 Peer observation of teaching as a faculty development tool.
 BMC Medical Education, 12(26), 1-6.

-Yiend, J., Weller, S., & Kinchin, I. (2014).
-Peer observation of teaching: The interaction between peer review and developmental models of practice.
-Journal of Further and Higher Education, 38(4), 465-484
+Yiend, J., Weller, S., & Kinchin, I. (2014) Peer observation of teaching: The interaction between peer review and developmental models of practice.
+Journal of Further and Higher Education, 38(4), 465-484.